-The Foundation continues to support Strømme's work in Burkina Faso and Niger, two of the world's poorest and least developed nations.
-School attendance and literacy rates in these countries are low and female literacy rates are less than 20%.
+School attendance and literacy rates in Burkina Faso and Niger, two of the world's poorest and least developed nations, are low, with female literacy rates less than 20%.
 Without even a primary education, children lack the skills and knowledge required to improve their situation and are likely to remain impoverished for the remainder of their lives.

-The programmes implemented by Strømme with funding from the Foundation and other donors provide out of school children, half of whom are girls, with accelerated learning courses designed to get them to the educational level necessary to enrol in formal school.
-It also includes the "A Saving for Change" programme which targets the mothers of these children and gives them the opportunity to save and obtain loans that may be used for educational expenses, to generate income, for health care and to enhance food security.
+Strømme's programmes provide out-of-school children, half of whom are girls, with accelerated learning courses designed to get them to the educational level necessary to enrol in formal school.